 INSURE YOUR ENGAGEMENT RING

-One of the most important first steps of caring for your engagement ring - whether it features natural diamonds or lab created diamond simulants - is to insure it.
+One of the most important first steps of caring for your engagement ring - whether it features natural diamonds or simulated lab created diamonds - is to insure it.
 Having your ring insured will not only give you peace of mind during your everyday routine, but it may also come in handy if something ever does happen to it.
 No one plans to have their ring damaged, lost or stolen, but by insuring your engagement ring you’ll be plenty prepared if any of those things do happen.

 Purchases made through Diamond Nexus come with their own guarantee.
 Every Nexus Diamond™ alternative comes with a Lifetime Stone Guarantee, which ensures your stone will maintain its perfect ratings on the diamond quality scale and should never chip, crack or discolor.
 If it does, we’ll replace it free, forever.